 How is automation carried out within the IncMan SOAR platform?

-DFLabs uses its R3 Rapid Response Runbooks that are created using a visual editor to support granular, stateful and conditional workflows as needed, to automate and orchestrate incident response activities, such as incident triage, stakeholder notification and data context enrichment.
+DFLabs uses its R3 Rapid Response Runbooks that are created using a visual editor to support granular, stateful and conditional workflows as needed, to automate, orchestrate and measure incident response activities, such as incident triage, stakeholder notification and data context enrichment.

 How can I benefit from IncMan's orchestration capabilities?

 Orchestration with the IncMan SOAR platform brings the benefit of advanced security intelligence, with aggregation and correlation of information from hundreds of leading 3rd party security and threat intelligence sources using over 35 certified bidirectional connectors.
 It can control incident response by applying linear or conditional playbooks that support complex, stateful and conditional logical decision making, combining manual and automatic actions.
 With automated knowledge sharing using DFLabs ARK module, maintaining and transferring expertise to manage incidents across stakeholders can happen collaboratively and securely, enabling security managers and CISOs to manage and measure operational performance and risk.